How To Host A Tea Party

 How To Host A Tea Party: ideas on what to serve at a tea party, including some recipes, and tips about hosting.

 Today I’m sharing tips on how to host a tea party at home.
 Tea parties are one of my favourite get togethers.
-They’re full of delicious foods, lots of tea, and usually are a delightful way to spend an afternoon with friends.
+They’re full of delicious foods, lots of tea, and usually are a delightful way to spend an afternoon with good friends.

 What Is A Tea Party